eliranwong/wsl2/README.md

 A workaround is to use /usr/local/pengwin-setup.d/generate-shortcut.sh directly.
 For example: https://github.com/eliranwong/wsl2/blob/master/bible_apps/desktop.md#create-a-windows-shortcut-recommended-for-pengwin-version-134

+Alternatively, you can create a Windows shrotcut directly with Windows GUI.
+For example: https://github.com/eliranwong/wsl2/blob/master/bible_apps/desktop.md#create-a-windows-shortcut-directly-on-windows

 # WSL Utilities

 <a href='https://github.com/wslutilities/wslu'>WSL Utilities</a> are bundled with pengwin.
 Read more about these utilities at https://github.com/wslutilities/wslu.